Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

-Some news came after the event ended.
-For instance, MacOS Catalina is coming in October.
+Some news came after the event ended: MacOS Catalina is coming in October.

 The most surprising development leading up to Apple's annual announcements of its new iPhones?
 For the first time, the company is simultaneously streaming the event on YouTube as well as its own site.
 The times, they are a changin'.